-One of the most talked about oils over the past few years is none other than rosehip oil, sometimes referred to as ‘a miracle in a bottle’.
-But is it worth the hype?
-Does rosehip oil clog pores?
+Oils and acne have been heavily debated.
+One of the most talked-about oils over the past few years is rosehip oil, sometimes referred to as a miracle in a bottle.

 Does it help to clear up your acne or does rosehip oil clog your pores?

 What is rosehip oil?

-Rosehip oil comes from plants in the Rosaceae family.
-Sometimes called rose oil, rosehip seed oil, and rose hip, rosehip oil is pressed from the fruit and seeds of the rose plant.
+Rosehip oil comes from plants in the Rosaceae family and is pressed from the fruit and seeds of the rose plant.

 Does rosehip oil have side effects?

-With anything there’s always the possibility of an alergic reaction, however, severe side effects from using rosehip oil are rare.
-Common symptoms of an allergic reaction are:
+With anything there’s always the possibility of an allergic reaction, however, severe side effects from using rosehip oil are rare.

 - rash or hives